baxter-bouncing/GAS-MailMan/README.md

 # GAS-MailMan
 Adds menu to Sheet that opens sidebar with email form.
-Also includes webapp with the same form.